-On March 1st last year I took part in the first Muay Thai Festival at Rajabhat University in Ratchaburi.
+On March 1st last year, I took part in the first Muay Thai Festival at Rajabhat University in Ratchaburi.
 Rajabhat University is home to the College of Muay Thai Study, and I fought against Nong Teaw, one of the students there.
-You can read about that fight here.
 One year later, I was invited back to fight at their second Muay Thai festival.
-I was told by Master Toddy that Dr. Chanchai, the president of the Muay Thai College, had asked for me specifically, so I must have made a good impression last year!
+I was told that Dr. Chanchai, the president of the Muay Thai College, had asked for me specifically, which felt good.
+I must have made a good impression last year!

 A week before the fight, we attended the press conference for the show.
 This was to be the first time that we saw our opponents.
-Originally, I had been told that I would be fighting Nong Teaw’s sister, who is older and more experienced than her, in a kind of revenge match.
+Originally, I’d been told that I would be fighting Nong Teaw’s sister, who’s older and more experienced, in a kind of revenge match.
 However, upon arrival, I saw that the only female fighter there was Nong Teaw.
 At first, they unconvincingly told us that although her sister wan’t present for the conference, she would be on the day of the fight.
-This uncertainty didn’t please Master Toddy, so we eventually agreed on a re-match.
+But eventually, we agreed on a rematch.
 That was fine for me, as our first fight was a great one.
-I took the win on points, but it was a five-round war in which she constantly came forward, unlike a lot of the other Thai girls I’d fought.
+I took the win on points, but it was a five-round war in which she constantly came forward, which was a challenge.
 The idea of fighting her again exactly one year to the day since our first fight appealed to me, since it would give an indication of how we’ve both progressed since then.
 There were two other fighters from our gym who were also due to fight on the show: Jesse, a Canadian fighter who has won almost all of his fights by knockout; and Katy, whose first fight was the to be on this show.

 We arrived in Ratchaburi the day before the event and stayed in a hotel on the university campus, which was nice because we didn’t have to travel on fight day.
 So, we slept in and then went for breakfast together, after which Katy and I went to get our hair braided.
 The lady who did our hair was very sweet.
 After she’d finished, she promised to come and see our fights that evening and took some photos with us before we went on our way.
 We had a lot of time to spare until the fights started, most of which I spent napping in the hotel room.

 My fight was to be the fourth on the card.
-Without a doubt, I had never felt more confident going into a fight than I did for this one.
-I usually experience some form of pre-fight nerves, but I was totally relaxed on this occasion.
+I’d never felt more confident going into a fight than I did for this one.
+I usually experience some form of pre-fight nerves, but I was totally relaxed this time.
 I’d felt consistently strong in training and was looking forward to putting everything together in this fight.
 Fighting as a team on the same card makes for a great atmosphere, too.
-There was a huge group of people from the gym who’d come to watch and support us, which was also really nice.
+There was a huge group of people from the gym who’d come to watch and support us, which made it even better.

 All in all, this was a really great night.
-We all performed well and won our fights, and I was particularly happy for Katy, since I’d been training and sparring with her consistently for this fight (which you can read about here).
+The whole team performed well and won our fights, and I was particularly happy for Katy, since I’d been training and sparring with her consistently for this fight.
 It was really nice to see her finally get into the ring and hit that first fight milestone.
-I’ll be publishing her guest post shortly, so check back for that one!

 See below for a galley of photos from the fight: